ukishore33/Portfolio/Non - Academic/Coursera/coursera.md

 ## Coursera Subscription:

-I have a free subscription to Coursera as part of my MBA Business Analytics course from Manipal.
-You can find the repository link for Coursera subscriptions here: [Coursera Subscription Repository Link](Placeholder)
+I have a free subscription to Coursera as part of my [MBA Business Analytics course](https://github.com/ukishore33/Certifications/blob/main/Academic/MAHE/mahe.md) from Manipal.

 I will update the certification and project repository links as they become available.